Mootisma/BooTao2/README.md

 This mod contains content based on the game Arknights.
 You can [download the game here](https://arknights.global/) and read about their [re-creation guidelines here](https://arknights.global/fankit/guidelines).\
 This mod contains content based on the game Genshin Impact.
 You can [download the game here](https://genshin.hoyoverse.com/en/) and read about their [terms of service](https://genshin.hoyoverse.com/en/company/terms).\
 This mod contains content based on the game Honkai: Star Rail.
 You can [download the game here](https://hsr.hoyoverse.com/en-us/) and read about their [terms of service](https://hsr.hoyoverse.com/en-us/company/terms).\
+This mod contains content based on the game Zenless Zone Zero.
+You can [download the game here](https://zenless.hoyoverse.com/en-us/) and read their [terms of service](https://zenless.hoyoverse.com/en-us/company/terms).\
 Links to arts used:
 [Mostima](https://www.pixiv.net/en/artworks/105771410)
 [Herta](https://www.pixiv.net/en/artworks/107442519)